-If you are considering buying Spheros for you classroom, STEM lab, or homeschooling lessons, and want to know more about the educational possibilities with Sphero, this article is for you!
+If you are considering buying Spheros for your classroom, STEM lab, or homeschooling lessons, and want to know more about the educational possibilities with Sphero, this article is for you!

-Lightning Lab by Sphero is a teacher or parents best friend for uncovering fun projects and challenges that reinforce STEM skills.
+Sphero Edu (formerly Lightning Lab) is a teacher or parents’ best friend for uncovering fun projects and challenges that reinforce STEM skills.
 There are activities designed by Sphero and also other educators have contributed their own ideas.
 But, Lightning Lab is just one of 17 apps that compatible with Sphero.

 Sphero offers 12 pack boxes, and more, to use Sphero in the classroom.
 If your school has a STEM budget and is looking for a new activity of kit to invest in, the possibilities with Sphero are so varied, it’s our top recommendation for a worthwhile investment!